pandoc-jp/pandoc-doc-ja/epub.rst

 Of course, this isn’t much help if you want EPUB2 output (``pandoc -t epub2``) or target readers that don’t support MathML.
+Then you have two options:

-Then you should try using the ``--webtex`` option, which will use a web service to convert the TeX to an image.
+1. Use the ```--webtex```_ option, which will use a web service to convert the TeX to an image.
+2. Use the ```--gladtex```_ option to convert maths into SVG images on your local machine.

+Both GladTeX and WebTeX add the LaTeX source of the formula as alternative text of the image, increasing accessibility for blind users.

 ..
 [1]
    If you don’t have `git`_, you can browse to the `github site`_ and